| +Home | Museum | Wanted | Specs | Previous | Next |

 Note Date code of 7042 (42nd week of 1970)

-The 1400-series calculators were originally designed using a magnetostrictive delay line, with a delay time of 412 microseconds.
-The delay line stored the 400 bits needed for the working registers of the calculator.
-Based on documentation from Victor, sometime during the latter part of 1969, a design change was made to the calculators whereby the delay line was replaced by two large-scale (for the time) MOS shift register chips.
-Each shift register chip contains two 100-bit shift registers, which can be connected together externally to form a two-hundred bit shift register.
-With two of these chips, the 400 bits of storage required for the calculator can be realized.
 The exhibited 14-321 calculator was a benefactor of this update.
-The change involved a redesign of the display generator/drive board to remove the delay line and replace it with the two MOS shift register integrated circuits.
-The delay line input driver and output amplifier are replaced with level shifters to convert the DTL logic levels from the main logic into signals that the shift register IC can accept, as well as level shifters to convert the MOS logic thresholds to DTL levels at the output of the delay line.
-Also included was special clock driver circuitry for shift register ICs.
-The shift registers behave very much like the previously-used delay line...bits go into one end of the shift register a bit at a time, are delayed a specific amount of time as they shift through the 400 stages of the shift register, and come out the other end in the same order, but delayed a specific period of time.
-The fact that the data is held in the shift register during this time provides the memory needed for the working registers of the calculator.
+The change involved a redesign of the display generator/drive circuit board to remove the delay line and replace it with the two MOS shift register integrated circuits.
+The fairly complex delay line input driver and output amplifier were replaced with simple level shifters to convert the DTL logic levels from the main logic into signals that the shift register IC can accept, as well as level shifters to convert the MOS shift register output levels to DTL logic levels. of the delay line.
+Also included was special clock driver circuitry for shift register ICs, and as mentioned above, slight modifications to the timing logic to adjust for 400 bits versus 412.
+The shift registers behave very much like the previously-used delay line; bits go into one end of the shift register a bit at a time, are delayed a specific amount of time as they shift through the 400 stages of the shift register, and come out the other end in the same order, but delayed a specific period of time.
+The fact that the data is held in the storage elements of the shift register during this time provides the memory needed for the working registers of the calculator.
 The shift register ICs use dynamic data storage cells that will forget their content if the shift register is not operated at a minimum shifting rate specified by the manufacturer.
-For this reason, the registers of the calculator are maintained by continually circulating the data through the shift register at a moderate speed, then through the arithmetic unit, to the display generator circuitry (when the calculator is idle), and then and back to the shift register all the time the calculator is powered up.
+For this reason, the registers of the calculator are maintained by continually circulating the data through the shift register at a moderate speed, then through the arithmetic unit, to the display generator circuitry (when the calculator is idle), then and back to the shift register all the time the calculator is powered up.
 This continual activity of the shift registers assures that the data is retained.

 All of the digital logic of the 14-321 (with the exception of the shift-register ICs) is contained on one large circuit board mounted in the base of the machine.
 Two square-pin connectors provide the connections between the calculator logic and the power supply, keyboard, decimal point selection switch, register storage, and display generation circuitry.